apiwathantrakool/go-tutorial/README.md

 ```

 So that, any variables type `deck` can access function `print()`, because we set the receiver parameter `(d deck)`.
+Note, we don't ever reference a receiver value as 'this' or 'self'.
+For example, `func (this deck) print()`

 ```
 <!-- main.go -->